-University study abroad programs enable students to directly experience different cultures, and provide students with opportunities to compare and contrast every day life in the United States with countries throughout the world.
-The awareness of other perspectives, histories, and realities enhances higher education and learning for a lifetime.
-Study abroad opportunities often are part of a particular degree program, but can be more general.
+University study abroad programs enable students to directly experience different cultures and provide students with opportunities to compare and contrast life in the United States with countries throughout the world.
+The awareness of other histories, societies, and perspectives can enhance higher education and learning for a lifetime.
+Study abroad opportunities often are part of a particular degree program.
 Consult the links below to explore the variety of programs available and possible funding sources to help support participation.

 - Florida Agricultural & Mechanical University

 - University of North Florida

 Florida Gubernatorial Fellows Program Established in 2004, the program provides college and university students the unique opportunity to spend an academic year working alongside state government's senior staff.
 Gubernatorial Fellows receive firsthand, on-the-job training as well as valuable, high-level experience and insight into state government and how it works.
 Eligible candidates are graduate students or upperclassmen at a Florida college or university.
 Approximately 12 students from across the state are selected to serve as Gubernatorial Fellows each year.
 Information on the application process and this year's deadlines for the Gubernatorial Fellows program is available at the following link: http://www.floridafellows.com